Italy SuperEnaLotto Results and Winning Numbers for 29th October 2019 - The Leader Newspaper

 SuperEnalotto is an Italian lottery best known for its huge jackpots, which are guaranteed at a minimum of €2 million and can grow to more than €100 million.
 The SuperEnaLotto draws take place every Tuesday, Thursday and Saturday evenings at 20:00 in Rome.
 To win the main jackpot prize, players need to match all six numbers drawn from a pool of 90.

-The post Italy SuperEnaLotto Results and Winning Numbers for 29th October 2019 appeared first on Lottery News and Results.
+The post Italy SuperEnaLotto Results and Winning Numbers for 29th October 2019 appeared first on Lottery Results and Winning Numbers.